leyyin/university-PC/README.md

 ### Go into a django shell
 Run `python manage.py shell_plus`

+## Create a super user
+Run `python manage.py createsuperuser --username=root --email=example@example.com`

 # Common problems
 ###  Your models have changes that are not yet reflected in a migration, and so won't be applied.
-Run 'manage.py
+As the error itself displays (error is self-explanatory).
-makemigrations' to make new migrations, and then re-run 'manage.py migrate' to apply them.
+Run 'manage.py makemigrations' to make new migrations, and then re-run 'manage.py migrate' to apply them.
-Run `python manage.py makemigrations`

 # Contributing